IvanPizhenko/opendocs/vmware/VMWare-Workstation.md

 ## Migration to VMWare from VirtualBox

 See support article:[Importing Virtual Machine from Oracle VirtualBox to VMware Fusion, Workstation, or Player][1]

+## General Guidance

+See support article [Install VMware Tools in VMware products][6].

 ## Ubuntu